Gopikanta/AI-Object-Detection-using-MIT-App-Inventor-/README.md

 - Model Deployment: The trained model is hosted on Google's servers and accessed via a URL

-Image Classification: When a user selects an image, it's sent to the TMIC extension
+- Image Classification: When a user selects an image, it's sent to the TMIC extension

-Inference: The extension processes the image through the neural network Results Display: Confidence scores for each category are returned and displayed
+- Inference: The extension processes the image through the neural network

+- Results Display: Confidence scores for each category are returned and displayed

+**📊 Model Performance**

+- The model accuracy depends on:

+  - Quality and quantity of training images

+  - Diversity of angles, lighting, and backgrounds during training

+  - Similarity between training and real-world images

+**Tips for Better Accuracy:**

+- Capture at least 100+ images per class

+- Use varied lighting conditions

+- Include different angles and distances

+- Avoid cluttered backgrounds during training